TissueImageAnalytics/tiatoolbox/docs/visualization.rst

         "slide_row": 1,             # slide alpha toggle and slider
         "overlay_row": 1,           # overlay alpha toggle and slider
         "filter_input": 1,          # filter text input box
-        "cprop_input": 1,           # box to select which property to color annotations by ('color by' box) "cmap_row": 1,              # row of UI elements with colormap select, blur, max_scale "type_cmap_select": 1,      # UI element to select a secondary colormap for a specific type (i.e 'color type by' box) "model_row": 0,             # UI elements to chose and run a model "type_select_row": 1        # buttom group for toggling specific types of annotations on/off },
+        "cprop_input": 1,           # box to select which property to colour annotations by ('colour by' box) "cmap_row": 1,              # row of UI elements with colourmap select, blur, max_scale "type_cmap_select": 1,      # UI element to select a secondary colourmap for a specific type (i.e 'colour type by' box)
+        "model_row": 0,             # UI elements to chose and run a model "type_select_row": 1        # buttom group for toggling specific types of annotations on/off
+    },